 If you are looking for a great beginner SPS coral, you should give serious consideration to the corals in the genus Monitpora, affectionately called “Monties” by those who care for them.
-Montipora corals are beautiful and easy to keep corals as long as you keep your water parameters in the right range.
-Montipora corals come in a wide range of vibrant colors, like purple, green, pink, tan or orange, alone or combined.
+Montipora corals are beautiful and easy to keep corals as long as you keep your water parameters in the right range and also come in a wide range of vibrant colors, like purple, green, pink, tan, or orange, alone or combined.

 Montipora digitata, the image above, is a branching species that is similar in size and shape to the also very popular Acropora species.

 Montipora capricornus, on the other hand, is a species that grows as flat plates, like in the image below.

 In the ocean, Montipora corals can be found on reefs from the Mediterranean Sea to the Indo-Pacific Ocean and from eastern Africa to Australia, and from the Hawaiian Islands to the Pitcairn Islands.
 They managed to adapt to a wide range of habitats, from turbid lagoons to oceanic reefs and shallow areas, and from the reef crest down to really deep waters.

 Montiporas can grow fairly large and do best when given plenty of room to grow.
-They also enjoy medium to strong lighting, and a medium to high water flow, with a relatively high calcium level.
+These great SPS corals also enjoy medium to strong lighting, and a medium to high water flow, with a relatively high calcium level.

 While many montipora species are considered to be beginner SPS species, that doesn’t mean you should add them to a brand new tank.
 SPS corals, even the most tolerant of the group require stability in water parameters and would do best if added to a tank that has been allowed to mature for at least a few months or more.

 For more information about reef aquarium water parameters, check out this article.